josepeon/math/README.md

 - Reviewed solving and graphing linear inequalities
 - Practiced interpreting word problems into equations and inequalities
 - Worked on percentage problems and ratio applications

+### August 14, 2025 – Continued Progress

+- Practiced solving systems of equations using both substitution and elimination
+- Worked on graphing systems and identifying intersection points
+- Reviewed inequalities and how to represent solution sets visually
+- Completed applied problems involving ratios, proportions, and percentage change